 - 1. Students must first apply to the Graduate School for admission, designating Nursing as their preferred major. - 2.
-Students should simultaneously apply for the graduate nursing program of their choice via the "Nursing Program Applications" link on the Department of Nursing's webpage, being mindful of the deadlines for both the Graduate School and the Department of Nursing.
+Following acceptance, the student will apply to the MSN program of their choice via the "Nursing Program Applications" link on the Department of Nursing's webpage. - 3.

-- O Please note that while the deadlines for Graduate School applications and documentation frequently occur AFTER the deadlines for the Department of Nursing's graduate nursing programs, students intending to begin their program of choice in the Fall should submit both applications (and any appropriate documentation) by NO LATER THAN March 15.
-While we will honor the Graduate School deadlines, submission prior to March 15 will ensure that students receive ample time to schedule their required interviews with the Graduate Programs Director and Program Director before their Summer courses begin. - 3.
 Program review of applications will be conducted January through March of each year.
 Applications received earliest will be reviewed first and may receive priority in scheduling interviews. - 4.
 Virtual interviews, offered to the most qualified applicants, will be scheduled beginning late March through April.
 During the interview day candidates will have the opportunity to meet faculty and staff.
 All invitations for interviews will be extended by the end of March.
 Applicants not interviewed will not be eligible for admission to the Albany State University Nurse Practitioner Program.